kennethreitz/infinite-state-sample-pack/README.md

 - C note samples from a **large** variety of **analog** and digital synthesizers.
 - Drum loops by Kenneth Reitz, with many variations.
-- Pre-made Ableton Live presets.
+- Presets (Instrument Racks) for Ableton Live.
 - Samples for the Teenage Engineering OP-1 Synthesizer.

 Synthesizers sampled include: